 Special employee programs

-Employees may seek confidential, professional help with personal or work-related problems through the Employee Assistance Program (EAP).
+Employees may seek confidential, professional help with personal or work-related problems through the EAP.
 There is no charge for assessment or assistance.
 EAP services are available statewide.

 Enterprise Services offers a variety of training opportunities to all public sector employees.
 Employees should contact their department's HR office for further information on training.